 If you’ve completed all the previous pages of this module, at the end of this page your spreadsheet should look something like this:

-You will then be prompted to enter four arguments as follows:
+You will then be prompted to enter at least three arguments as follows:

-lookup_value: this is, as the name suggests, the value you want to look up.
-In this case we want to find out the date we paid for the fruit, so “Fruit” is our look_up value.
+lookup_value: in this case we want to find out the date we paid for the fruit, so “Fruit” is our lookup_value.
 We can enter it like this (i.e. in quotes), or if you have typed Fruit in cell A22 then just click on that cell and the cell reference will appear as part of the function.

 or like this: